aaronfreed/vaf/README.md

 - I’m currently aware of at least four cases in which “surface” and “texture” may not correspond how you’d expect:
   1. After the side was textured, one or more of the polygons on either side had its height changed in a way that added or deleted a surface. **Tip:** Using the “select texture” key on such a side will correct this, though you will probably need to retexture the side or realign its textures after you do so.
   2. A transparent and primary texture can both be applied to the same surface of a line that that does not border another polygon, e.g., the [dual texture trick](https://citadel.lhowon.org/litterbox/Forge/hastursworkshop/aesthetics3.html) from [Hastur’s Workshop](https://citadel.lhowon.org/litterbox/Forge/hastursworkshop/).
   3. A transparent and primary texture can also be applied to the same surface of a line bordering two polygons in certain circumstances, described in this item’s sub-bullets.
 In these cases, the same side can be given both a primary and a transparent texture, which functionally behave as two transparent textures with the “transparent” texture rendered in front of the “primary” texture on both sides.
 As far as I’m aware, this currently must be done using Lua.
-I’m currently thinking about a UI to enable this in Vasara.
+I’m currently thinking about a UI to enable this in VAF.
       - This can work on *both* sides of the line *if and only if* the polygons on each side have the exact same floor and ceiling heights.
       - It can work on *one* side if the reverse polygon’s floor height is no lower than the obverse polygon’s, and the reverse polygon’s ceiling height is no higher than the obverse polygon’s.
 However, if either the floors or ceilings of the adjoining polygons have different heights, it *will not* work on both sides of the line.
       - If either the reverse polygon’s height is higher than the obverse polygon’s, or the reverse polygon’s ceiling is lower than the obverse polygon’s, this currently results in glitchy z-fighting.
       - Sampling textures from these sides currently removes the transparent side if you have “edit transparent sides” selected; fortunately, pressing “undo” restores it.
 “Fix this” is on my to-do list.
   4. The conditions described in iii may also exist _without_ a transparent texture.
 This means that, confusingly, a side will have a texture that looks to all appearances to be a “transparent” texture, but will be defined as “primary” in the engine.
 This was fairly easy to do in Forge – one simply made a line non-transparent, textured its sides, and then made it transparent again.
-It is less easy to do with modern tools – in fact, these sides are currently invisible to Vasara (I plan to work on a fix for this as well).
+It is less easy to do with modern tools – in fact, these sides are currently invisible to VAF (I plan to work on a fix for this as well).
 Several examples of this form of texturing occur in the *Tempus Irae* level “Towel Boy”.
-(I may have changed them to genuine “transparent” textures in *Tempus Irae Redux* to make my life easier – I can’t remember at the moment.)
+(I changed some of them to genuine “transparent” textures in *Tempus Irae Redux* to make my life easier.)
 - If the polygon on the reverse side has a lower ceiling and higher floor than the one on the obverse side, the primary texture is applied to the part of the side above the reverse polygon’s ceiling, the transparent texture (if it exists) is applied to the part between the reverse polygon’s floor and its ceiling, and the secondary texture is applied to the part below its floor.
 - As far as I’m aware, in most other cases (outside the exceptions listed above), sides should only display primary and transparent textures, though the game can sometimes get confused into displaying the secondary texture, or not displaying any texture, if polygon heights have changed since the last time the side was textured.
 In such cases, sampling the texture on any surface of the wall should generally fix the issue.
 - Polygons’ **floors** and **ceilings** behave similarly to side surfaces, except their definition is much more straightforward, since each polygon always has exactly one floor and exactly one ceiling.